DataFire/Integrations/integrations/generated/google_iam/README.md

 ### Permission
 * Permission `object`: A permission which can be included by a role.
+  * apiDisabled `boolean`: The service API associated with the permission is not enabled.
   * customRolesSupportLevel `string` (values: SUPPORTED, TESTING, NOT_SUPPORTED): The current custom role support level.
   * description `string`: A brief description of what this Permission is used for.
   * name `string`: The name of this Permission.